All Episodes

 Robinson's first court date was September the 16th.

-The charges against him are read, which were aggravated murder, prosecutors are seeking the death penalty of this charge.
+The charges against him were read, which were aggravated murder.

-Now clearly, because he's supposed to have talked about this uh up to a week ahead of time.
+Now, clearly, because he's supposed to have talked about this up to a week ahead of time, this is not a crime of passion.

 Tampering with a witness too for attempting to induce his roommate to stay silent if questioned by the police.

-Violent offense committed in the presence of a child for committing criminal homicide in the physical presence of a child younger than fourteen years old.
+Violent offense committed in the presence of a child for committing criminal homicide in the physical presence of a child younger than 14 years old.

-Apparently people thought it was his wife and child.
+Apparently, people thought it was his wife and child at the time.

 Robinson is being held, obviously without bail.